PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 and one argument-free pre-add/resize callback across three ordered invocations.
 Both lowerer constructors, exact callback wiring, keyword policies, and module independence are frozen before either type changes.

+All orchestration context identity is now normalized.
+QLinear is the twenty- fifth internal `ModelIRPassContext` alias and the twenty-second main-model consumer.
+SINet terminal is the fifth callback-bearing dataclass and stores one common `pass_context` plus its callback, bringing that callback inventory to eleven.
+Every orchestration state holder is therefore either the common core context or an explicit callback composition around it; no orchestration dataclass independently repeats ModelIR, LayoutState, or diagnostics.
+QLinear's five argument contracts and SINet's three invocation/callback contracts remain unchanged.